martinjrrr/Linux.dots/README.md

 `makedir -p /home/user/Documents/folder1,folder2/subfolder1,subfolder2/`

-This will create a file tree that looks like this:
+creates a file tree that looks like this:

      Documents/
      ├──folder1